Albania is awesome. Really awesome. This little country in South-East Europe has everything.

 This picturesque little coastal town is a great place to stop, either for lunch or overnight.
 Just beware, it can get quite crowded in the peak summer months.

 In Dhërmi you’ll find a range of options for food and accommodation, and it’s a stone’s throw from some amazing beaches.
-The town itself enjoys a beautiful setting, with crystal clear blue waters and a backdrop of craggy mountains.

 Drymades Beach

-If Dhërmi beach is a little too crowded, Drymades beach is another good option, and is only a 5-minute drive away.
+If Dhërmi beach is a little too crowded, Drymades beach is another good option and is only a 5-minute drive away.

 Gjipe Beach